From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Introduction

-We bridge this gap with a neurosymbolic pipeline \cite{Besold.2022,Garcez.2023}, which combines predicate extraction based on a large language model (LLM) with a Logic Tensor Network (LTN) for aggregation and final decision-making \cite{Badreddine.2022,Donadello.2017,Serafini.2016}.
-In the first step, an LLM evaluates the truth values of predefined domain-specific predicates for each potential offer \cite{Bodhwani.2025,Taubenfeld.2025}.
-An LTN aggregates these values together with coded assignment rules to make a decision about \texttt{IS\_VALID\_OFFER} and simultaneously provides predicate and rule truth values as an explanation.
-The rules map manual domain-specific experience and specifications of what makes an offer valid.
-By storing the corresponding textual evidence in the predicate layer, it is thus possible to clearly identify which text passage has a high influence on the final decision.
-Hence we obtain explanations in the sense of explainable AI (XAI).
+In the first step, an LLM evaluates the truth values of predefined domain-specific predicates for each potential offer \opt{long}{\cite{Bodhwani.2025,Taubenfeld.2025}}\opt{short}{\cite{Bodhwani.2025}}.
+An LTN aggregates these values together with coded assignment rules to make a decision about \texttt{IS\_VALID\_OFFER} and simultaneously provides predicate and rule truth values as an explanation.\opt{long}{ The rules map manual domain-specific experience and specifications of what makes an offer valid.} By storing the corresponding textual evidence in the predicate layer, it is thus possible to clearly identify which text passage has a high influence on the final decision. \opt{long}{Hence we obtain explanations in the sense of explainable AI (XAI).
 Our method does not serve as an end-to-end neurosymbolic training pipeline, but rather as a task-specific integration of various known modules, such as predicate-specific retrieval and LLM-based extraction, as well as an LTN-based fuzzy rule layer for the final decision.
-The individual modules are auditable, in some cases even with evidence chunks. \cref{fig:pipeline} provides an overview of our proposed pipeline.
+The individual modules are auditable, in some cases even with evidence chunks.
+An overview of our proposed pipeline is shown in \cref{fig:pipeline} (see \cref{sec:architecture}).}